Defending Membership Inference Attacks via Privacy-aware Sparsity Tuning: Introduction

 \section{Introduction}

-Modern neural networks are trained in an over-parameterized regime where the parameters of the model exceed the size of the training set~\citep{ijcai2021p467}.
-While the huge amount of parameters empowers the models to achieve impressive performance across various tasks, the strong capacity also makes them particularly vulnerable to membership inference attacks (MIAs)~\citep{shokri2017membership}.
-In MIAs, attackers aim to detect if a sample is utilized in the training of a target model.
-Membership inference can cause security and privacy concerns in cases where the target model is trained on sensitive information, like health care~\citep{paul2021defending}, financial service~\citep{mahalle2018data}, and DNA sequence analysis~\citep{arshad2021analysis}.
-Therefore, it is of great importance to design robust training algorithms for over-parameterized models to defend against MIAs.
+Modern deep neural networks are typically highly parameterized, where the number of model parameters greatly exceeds the size of the training set~\citep{ijcai2021p467}.
+While the large number of parameters empowers the models to achieve impressive performance across various tasks, the strong capacity also makes them vulnerable to membership inference attacks (MIAs)~\citep{shokri2017membership}.
+In MIAs, attackers aim to infer whether a particular sample is included in the target model's training set.
+Membership inference can raise significant security and privacy concerns when the target models are trained on sensitive data, such as health care~\citep{paul2021defending}, financial services~\citep{mahalle2018data}, and DNA sequence analysis~\citep{arshad2021analysis}.
+Therefore, it is crucial to develop privacy-preserving training methods on the model end to defend against membership inference attacks.

-The main challenge of protecting against MIAs stems from the extensive number of model parameters, allowing to easily disclose the information of training data~\citep{NEURIPS2022_6fb83b24}.
-Therefore, previous works reduce the over-complexity of neural networks by weight regularization, like $\ell_1$ or $\ell_2$ regularization.
-These regularization techniques impose uniform penalties on all parameters with large values, reducing the overfitting to the training data.
-However, if not all parameters contribute equally to the risk of leaking sensitive information, the uniform penalties can lead to a suboptimal tradeoff between model utility and privacy.
+The main challenge in defending against MIAs stems from the large number of model parameters, which can inadvertently disclose information about the training data~\citep{tan2022parameters}.
+Therefore, previous work sought to reduce the over-complexity of neural networks by weight regularization, such as $\ell_1$ or $\ell_2$ regularization~\citep{hamida2023assessment}.
+These regularization techniques impose uniform penalties on all parameters with large values, thereby reducing overfitting to the training data and encouraging neuron weights to shrink towards zero.
+However, if model parameters contribute differently to sensitive information leakage, uniform penalties may lead to a suboptimal trade-off between model utility and privacy.
 This naturally motivates us to raise a reflective question: \textit{Do all model parameters contribute equally to privacy leakage?}